itspaulthegreat/Handwriting-Recognition-using-machine-learning/README.txt

 1. Clone repository [CTCWordBeamSearch](https://github.com/githubharald/CTCWordBeamSearch).
 2. Compile custom TF operation (follow instructions given in README).
-3. Copy binary `TFWordBeamSearch.so` from the CTCWordBeamSearch repository to the `src/` directory of the SimpleHTR repository.
+3. Copy binary `TFWordBeamSearch.so` from the CTCWordBeamSearch repository to the `src/` directory of  repository.

 Word beam search can now be enabled by setting the corresponding command line argument.
 The dictionary is created (in training and validation mode) by using all words contained in the IAM dataset (i.e. also including words from validation set) and is saved into the file `data/corpus.txt`.